MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-indicators.md

 The automated investigation and remediation behave the same.
 If an indicator is set to "Allow", Automated investigation and remediation will ignore a "bad" verdict for it.
 If set to "Block", Automated investigation and remediation will treat it as "bad".

-> [!NOTE]
-> The EnableFileHashComputation setting computes the file hash for the cert and file IoC during file scans; it supports IoC enforcement of hashes and certs belonging to trusted applications.
+The EnableFileHashComputation setting computes the file hash for the cert and file IoC during file scans; it supports IoC enforcement of hashes and certs belonging to trusted applications.
 Currently, EnableFileHashComputation will be enabled and disabled with the allow or block file setting.
 EnableFileHashComputation is enabled manually through Group Policy, and is disabled by default.

 - **Allow** - The IoC will be allowed to run on your devices.
 - **Audit** - An alert will be triggered when the IoC runs.